epklein/epklein.github.io/_mgmt/people/ppl-mgmt-delegation.md

 permalink: /mgmt/people/delegation
 ---

-Delegation is **the act of giving someone else, or a group of people, authority and responsibility for something**.
+Delegation is **the ability to assign tasks or responsibility to an individual or a group of people, empower them to make decisions, and trust them to complete work effectively**.

 <!-- Write about responsibility x accountability.
 The first you may delegate, but the second you don't -->
 <!-- Write about some frameworks for leveling delegation.
 Delegation x Control -->